Exercise Biology The Science of Exercise and Nutrition

 What are the benefits of correcting a forward head posture?

-The major reasons claimed for correcting posture are:
+The major reasons claimed for correcting a forward head posture are:

-Prevent/Lower Pain: Correcting a forward head posture may minimize the likelihood of shoulder impingement and prevent shoulder pain.
-It may also lower pain in people with shoulder impingement
+Prevent/Lower Pain: Correcting a forward head posture may lower the likelihood of shoulder impingement and prevent shoulder pain.
+It may also lower pain in people with shoulder problems.

-Range of motion: By improving posture, you may increase the range of motion in your shoulder.
+Range of motion: By improving a forward head posture, you may increase the range of motion in your shoulder.

 Aesthetics: Basically, you will look good with a better posture and this is the best reason in my book to fix posture.